-Test Content: Range of informal/formal texts on general, social, academic and professional topics, such as correspondence, technical reports, and news articles.
+There is a range of informal/formal texts on general, social, academic and professional topics, such as correspondence, product descriptions, technical reports, and news articles.

-Languages: Arabic, English, French, German, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish.
+Arabic, English, French, German, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish.

 This is a semi-adaptive version of the test.
 It is designed to start at Advanced Low and is based on the candidate response.

 The test offers higher or lower level tasks.
-This is the test to choose if the student's proficiency is unknown and/or the instructor would like to give all of his or her students the same test and not select ranges individually, etc.
+This is the test to choose if the proficiency level of the test taker is unknown and/or if an organization (company, institution, etc.) wants to give multiple people the same test and not select ranges individually.